 1. What is the purpose of hydraulic calculation?

 A hydraulic calculation is performed for the pump, compressor, control valve, and piping system.
 These are the most commonly used equipment & instruments in the process industries.
 The main objective of hydraulic calculation is to provide criteria & minimum requirements for the selection of pumps, compressors, and control valves to develop the process datasheet.
-As to procure pumps, compressors & control valves it is necessary to convey all the process information to the respective vendors in form of a process datasheet.
+As to procuring pumps, compressors & control valves, it is necessary to convey all the process information to the respective vendors in form of a process datasheet.
 If specific instructions are given in the project specifications that should have precedence over the requirements given in these guidelines.

 The hydraulic calculation can be done at the different stages of a project e.g. at a preliminary stage, at the detail engineering stage also after issuing isometric drawings.

 2. Steps for Hydraulic calculation

 For hydraulic calculation, a Hydraulic circuit needs to be built prior to hydraulic calculation.
 Also, you need to gather the required data (refer to 2.1) prior to doing hydraulic calculation you need to follow the below steps:

 - Step-1, Select the loop whose hydraulic calculation needs to do.